Preventing domestic abuse instead of denying patient services will save health insurers hundreds of millions.

 I was excited when I first saw the study that found we are spending $750 million annually on health costs related to domestic violence.
-I imagined the health insurance companies would want to save hundreds of millions of dollars by implementing proven best practices that would dramatically reduce domestic violence.
-I dreamed of having powerful lobbies with strong connections to Congress and state legislatures working with us to prevent domestic violence.
+I imagined the health insurance companies would want to save hundreds of millions of dollars by implementing proven best practices that dramatically reduce domestic violence.
+I dreamed of having powerful lobbies with solid connections to Congress and state legislatures working with us to prevent domestic violence.
 I could not wait to interview leaders of the industry to discuss the research about how they could save so much money by stopping domestic violence.
 My calls and emails to the industry lobbying association and individual companies led to a tepid response and no interviews.
-A friend who worked at the highest levels of the CDC tried to help me make connections, but to no avail.
+A friend who worked at the highest levels of the CDC tried to help me make connections but to no avail.

-As it is, health insurance companies have a negative image with the public.
-This is caused by excessive premiums, unfair denial of needed treatment and lobbying for laws that harm the public.
+As it is, health insurance companies have a negative image of the public.
+This is caused by excessive premiums, unfair denial of needed treatment, and lobbying for laws that harm the public.
 Participating in a campaign to prevent domestic violence and implementing best practices would benefit society while dramatically reducing their expenses.
 It would be a good way for insurers to improve their public image while providing a genuine service.

 CBS performed a valuable public service by exposing the improper denial of payment for good-faith emergency room visits.
-They could do even more good by informing the public about the enormous financial and personal benefits from preventing domestic violence and child abuse.
+They could do even more good by informing the public about the enormous financial and personal benefits of preventing domestic violence and child abuse.